release-it/release-it/docs/gitlab-releases.md

 ## Release notes

 By default, the output of `git.changelog` is used for the GitLab release notes.
 This is the printed `Changelog: ...` when release-it boots.
-Override this with the `gitlab.releaseNotes` option.
+This can be overridden with the `gitlab.releaseNotes` option to customize the release notes for the GitHub release.
 This script will run just before the actual GitLab release itself.
 Make sure it outputs to `stdout`.
 An example:

 ```
 {